Selph/SmileyCoinBot/README.md

 ### Setup bot

+- Get Ubuntu 20.04, set up a core smileycoin wallet and start a server

-- Clone the repository to your machine
+- Clone the repository to your root folder

   - Use `npm install` to install the dependencies